arturek/azure-docs/articles/cosmos-db/how-to-sql-query.md

 ## <a id="JavaScriptIntegration"></a>JavaScript integration

-Azure Cosmos DB provides a programming model for executing JavaScript based application logic directly on the containers in terms of stored procedures and triggers, this method allows supports:
+Azure Cosmos DB provides a programming model for executing JavaScript based application logic directly on the containers in terms of stored procedures and triggers, this method supports:

 * Ability to do high-performance transactional CRUD operations and queries against items in a container by virtue of the deep integration of JavaScript runtime directly within the database engine.
 * A natural modeling of control flow, variable scoping, and assignment and integration of exception handling primitives with database transactions.
 For more details about Azure Cosmos DB support for JavaScript integration, see the JavaScript server-side programmability documentation.